 Everything You Do Benefits You

 Donald’s big break also illustrates the importance of attacking every task with enthusiasm.
 Even though he was struggling to decide what he wanted to do with his life, he still gave stellar customer service.
-He maintained a positive attitude because he believes that everything you do benefits you.
+He maintained a positive attitude because he believes that everything you do, benefits you.
 His time as a waiter taught him the skills he needed to become a customer service trainer.
 Don’t see any activity in your life as a waste.
-You’re always learning skills, cultivating your personality and attitudes and gaining new perspective.
+You’re always learning skills, cultivating your personality and attitudes and gaining a new perspective.

 School Is Good but Life Is Better

 Donald trained as an actor.
 While that training may have helped him deliver good customer service and have the confidence to train others, what life taught him was far more important than anything he learned in school.
-School is usually somewhat predictable whereas life throws all kinds of unexpected obstacles and opportunities at you.
+School is usually somewhat predictable whereas life throws all kinds of unexpected obstacles and opportunities for you.
 How you deal with these is a far better education than anything the academic world offers.

 Initiative Is Key

 Now, when Donald is looking to take people on at his staffing agency, he says the number one thing he looks for is initiative.
 He says the number one answer he wants to hear is “I can do it”.
 “I’d hire someone who tells me this.
-Even though it can be a lie, but it mean they are taking the initiative”, he adds.
+Even though it can be a lie, but it means they are taking the initiative”, he adds.